bereilhp/FizzBuzzKata/README.md

 # FizzBuzzKata

-Open src folder and run the following command
+Open src folder and run the following command:

 ```
 npm install
 ````

-To run the test enter the following command
+To run the test run the following command:

 ````
 npm test